uloco/frontend-frameworkless-development/README.md

 This document is licensed under the WTFPL license.
 For more information, see the LICENSE file in this repository.
 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)

+# Live demo

+You can see a live demo [here](https://e-xtrategy.github.io/frontend-frameworkless-development/)

 ## Credits
 ![Logo](http://www.extrategy.net/themes/custom/extrategy/img/logo-extrategy.svg)